jacksonfellows/Object-Map-Helper/README.md

 Object Map Helper
 =================

-A tool that automates updates the object id map for the Cloud Coreo Proxy.
+A tool that automatically updates the object id map for the Cloud Coreo Proxy.
 Based on joequery's JSON Selector Generator.